roopikarisam/roopikarisam.github.io/more-fem-media.md

 ## **"Intersectionality." _Digital Pedagogy in the Humanities: Concepts, Models, and Experiments_, edited by Rebecca Frost Davis, Matthew K. Gold, Katherine D. Harris, and Jentery Sayers.
 Modern Language Association, 2019. [[Link]](https://digitalpedagogy.hcommons.org)**

 _Digital Pedagogy in the Humanities_ is a peer-reviewed, curated collection of reusable and remixable resources for teaching and research.
-"Intersectionalty" is a collection of digital humanities projects and digital pedagogy assignments that encourage students to think beyond narrow binaries that overdetermine contemporary discourses of identity and power.
+"Intersectionality" is a collection of digital humanities projects and digital pedagogy assignments that encourage students to think beyond narrow binaries that overdetermine contemporary discourses of identity and power.
 The artifacts in the collection facilitate a range of approaches to digital pedagogy that take into account the compounded harm of race, class, gender, sexuality, nation, and other axes of oppression.

 ## **"What Passes for Human?
 Undermining the Universal Subject in Digital Humanities Praxis." _Bodies of Information: Intersectional Feminism and Digital Humanities_, edited by Jacqueline Wernimont and Elizabeth Losh.
 University of Minnesota Press, 2018, pp. 39-56. [[Link]](https://dhdebates.gc.cuny.edu/read/untitled-4e08b137-aec5-49a4-83c0-38258425f145/section/34d51cdb-2a89-4e4b-9762-bf6461cf0bb7)**